Service Accounts, authentication and authorization

-This page explains how the Conduktor Gateway manages Service Accounts, client authentication, and ACLs (Access Control Lists).
+Find out how Conduktor Gateway manages Service Accounts, client authentication and ACLs (Access Control Lists):

-- When you would want to use local, or external, Service Accounts
+- when to use local or external Service Accounts

 In Gateway, you can define two types of Service Accounts:

-- Local Service Account: An identity created and managed using the Gateway admin API, with no external dependency.
-Gateway provides a means to generate a Service Account password with a configurable time-to-live.
-These credentials can then be shared with clients for authentication, as such this is only supported in non-delegated mode.
+Local: an identity created and managed using the Gateway admin API with no external dependency.
+Gateway provides the means to generate a Service Account password with a configurable time-to-live.
+These credentials can then be shared with clients for authentication. as such this is only supported in non-delegated mode.
 This type of Service Account is useful when you don't want to depend on an external identity provider.
 For example, when sharing data with an external partner and you don't want to manage a separate identity provider.

-- External Service Account: An identity managed externally, such as by an OIDC identity provider, or an mTLS certificate.
-Optionally, this identity can be given a more user-friendly name in the Gateway.
+External: an identity managed externally, such as by an OIDC identity provider or an mTLS certificate.
+Optionally, this identity can be given a more user-friendly name in Gateway.
 For instance, if Azure is used as the OIDC provider, the application principal recognized by Gateway defaults to a UUID generated by Azure.
-To enhance readability, this principal can be mapped to a Gateway external Service Account, allowing the use of a friendly name when declaring ACLs, Interceptors, and Audit Logs within the Gateway.
+To enhance readability, this principal can be mapped to a Gateway external Service Account, letting you use a friendly name when declaring ACLs, Interceptors and Audit Logs within the Gateway.

-Each Service Account is stored in an internal topic, _conduktor_gateway_usermappings
+Each Service Account is stored in an internal topic, _conduktor_${GATEWAY_CLUSTER_ID}_usermappings

 , and includes a name (used when applying ACLs and interceptors) and an associated Virtual Cluster.
 By default, this is set to passthrough